More than 1,200 sexual assault survivors helped since 2023.

-College Campus Sexual Violence Statistics
+College Sexual Assault Statistics

 Sexual abuse, assault, and harassment is far too prevalent on university campuses and can impact students emotionally, physically, and academically.